-Getting to Nomentana
+Getting to Nomentano

 From Fiumicino Airport: You can catch a train and arrive at either Termini train station or Tiburtina train station.
 Both have bus lines and/or metro running to the Nomentana district.
-For details on trains from Fiumicino Airport to city center, please see Getting from Fiumicino Airport to Rome.
+For details on trains from Fiumicino Airport to the city center, please see Getting from Fiumicino Airport to Rome.

 From Termini Station: Bus line 90 to Via Nomentana or metro line B directly to Piazza Bologna.